Youssefachouri/resources/en/about_static.md

 <p>For marketers, QR Code’s robustness is a branding opportunity.
 It opens up the possibility of placing a <a href="#article:about_logos" title="QR codes with a logo">logo</a> or icon in the middle of the QR code, without compromising its integrity. </p>

 <p>It’s recommended to use a professional QR generator to insert a logo into the code.
-It reduces the risk of making mistakes and renders the QR code unreadable. </p>
+It reduces the risk of making mistakes that make the QR code unreadable. </p>

 <h2>How Much Information Can It Store? </h2>

 <p>QR codes are a revolutionary improvement from the single-dimensional barcode, particularly in terms of storage size.
 A QR code stores up to 4,296 alphanumeric characters or 7,089 numbers, while most 1D barcodes can only manage up to 20 numeric characters.
-QR codes are also capable of encoding non-Latin symbols like Kanji and hieroglyphs but it decreases its data capacity. </p>
+QR codes are also capable of encoding non-Latin symbols like Kanji and hieroglyphs, but this decreases its data capacity. </p>

-<p>For a better comparison, it is possible to fit in all the basic details (name, email, address, phone) of a customer record in a QR code.
+<p>For a better comparison, it is possible to fit in all the basic details (name, email, address, phone number) of a customer in a QR code.
 This is not possible if you’re still using the age-old 1D barcode. </p>

 <p>However, stretching the QR code to its capacity means it will have tinier and denser pixels.
-This means that you’ll need a larger print area or low-resolution cameras may have trouble decoding the QR code. </p>
+This means that you’ll need a larger print area, or low-resolution cameras may have trouble decoding the QR code. </p>

 <H2>What Happens When You Scan A QR Code?</h2>
-<p>There’s no better time to make QR code part of your marketing plan.
-That’s because almost everyone seems to own a personal QR code scanner, i.e. the smartphone. </p>
+<p>There’s no better time to make QR codes part of your marketing plan.
+That’s because almost everyone seems to own a personal QR code scanner, i.e. their smartphone. </p>

 <p>You don’t need a special, dedicated barcode scanner to decode a QR code.
 If you’re using an iPhone, the camera is built-in with a QR code scanner.
-Meanwhile, Android users are required to download a QR scanner app, if their smartphone models do not have a native QR scanner.</p>
+Meanwhile, Android users are required to download a QR scanner app, if their smartphone models do not have an intergrated QR scanner.</p>

 <p>To scan a QR code, launch the QR scanner app and align the QR code to the designated scanning area.
 The camera will automatically capture the QR code and retrieve the encoded information, which usually contains texts and numbers.</p>